Deltares/SFINCS/docs/input.rst

 **Q = (P^2./(P+Smax)**

-where Smax = the soil’s maximum moisture storage capacity.
-Smax typically derived from a tabulated “curve number” CN that varies with soil type and antecedent condition.
+where Smax = the soil's maximum moisture storage capacity.
+Smax typically derived from a tabulated 'curve number' CN that varies with soil type and antecedent condition.
 It should be emphasized that these equations use units of inches while in SFINCS we apply the metric system.

 **Without recovery**
 For spatially varying infiltration values per cell using the Curve Number method without recovery use the scsfile option, with the same grid based input as the depfile using a binary file.
 Note here that in pre-processing the wanted CN values should be converted to S values following:
-•	scsfile: maximum soil moisture storage capacity in inches
+* scsfile: maximum soil moisture storage capacity in inches

 .. code-block:: text